 There are several medication-based treatments for opioid addiction.
-People addicted to heroin or opioids can use buprenorphine to help them beat their addiction.
+People addicted to heroin or opioids can use buprenorphine to treat opiod use disorder and help them beat their addiction.
 Scientists made buprenorphine as a painkiller, but doctors found that it helped people dealing with opioid addiction.
 It contains an opiate agonist that acts on the brain’s opioid receptors.
 Buprenorphine helps relieve pain while giving the patient a feeling of well-being.
 It is excellent for people withdrawing from opioids such as fentanyl, morphine, and heroin.

 As mentioned above, this drug binds to receptors in the brain.
 It, however, does not produce the same euphoric feelings as opioids like fentanyl.
 Patients will not experience severe withdrawal symptoms or cravings, which helps with recovery.
 Some brand names for buprenorphine include Norspan, Cizdol, Subutex, and Suboxone.

 Buprenorphine is addictive, especially when it is abused.
 Doctors at addiction treatment centers use this drug with a protection drug like Naloxone, which helps reduce the effects of buprenorphine.
 Naloxone helps reduce the risk of abuse and therefore protects the patient.